 The faceshield shall be tested on the appropriate helmet, correctly deployed across the facial opening and under laboratory ambient conditions.
-A sharp, soft lead pellet weighing 1 gm \pm 0.1 gm with a diameter of 5.5 mm \pm 0.1 mm and traveling at a velocity of 500 \pm 20 km per hour shall strike the face shield normal to the surface.
-The face shield shall be tested in at least three different locations: the center line and 80 mm \pm 5 mm to either side of the center line.
-The pellet must not penetrate to the interior of the helmet.
+A sharp, soft lead pellet weighing 1 gm ± 0.1 g with a diameter of 5.5 mm ± 0.1 mm and traveling at a velocity of 500 ± 20 km per hour shall strike the face shield normal to the surface.
+The face shield shall be tested in at least three different locations: the center line and 80 mm ± 5 mm to either side of the center line.
+The pellet must not penetrate to the interior of the helmet nor produce an indentation exceeding 2.5 mm as measured from the interior surface of the face shield.